racket/rhombus/design/class/class.md

 Open Issues
 -----------

+Possibly, `<class>.<method>` should access a version of the method that expects the object as its form argument, and that version would check that the argument instantiates the class.
+The called method would be based on dynamic dispatch, though (not like C++'s static dispatch, if I remember correctly).

 An uncooperative custom constructor for a non-final class might return an instance of itself or some other subclass when called on behalf of the constructor for a different subclass.